 Asymmetrical Facial Fix #1 – Half Wink

-Repetitions: Do these facial exercises 20 times for each eye.
+Repetitions: 20 times per eye.

 Asymmetrical Facial Fix #2 – The Cheek Puffer